OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Generation of Datasets

 \subsection{Translation of CAD Operation Sequences}

 According to the definitions provided in the previous section, we can convert any CAD model covered by the described operations (in Table~\ref{tab:cad_commands}) into a CAD operation sequence as defined by us.
-However, in practice, different CAD tools or datasets may have slight variations in their definitions of CAD operations (see Figure~\ref{figure:linearccircle}).
-Therefore, we determine and transform each curve-drawing operation according to its degrees of freedom to match the syntax of the OpenECAD dataset.
-We have developed scripts to convert other CAD models or datasets into CAD operation sequence codes for training our VLM.
+However, in practice, different CAD tools or datasets may have slight variations in their definitions of CAD operations.

+For curve operations, we determine and transform each curve-drawing operation according to its degrees of freedom to match the syntax of the OpenECAD dataset.
+For the DeepCAD dataset, we do not need to convert their definition methods; we only need to convert them into OpenECAD codes to train our vision language model~(VLM).
+However, for other datasets such as AutoDesk Fusion, we need to design scripts to calculate the corresponding relationships based on geometry (see Figure~\ref{fig:linearccircle}).

+For sketch operations, the primary focus is on defining the sketch reference plane, and the functions that assist in constructing the sketch do not require special conversion operations.
+For the DeepCAD dataset, for planes that can only be defined directly using the origin and vectors, we do not need to convert their definition methods, as the direction vector and x-axis can be easily calculated.
+We only need to convert them into OpenECAD codes.
+However, for reference planes that can be defined using existing features, we need to design an algorithm to find the appropriate plane.
+We will traverse all previously defined sketch planes and the planes obtained from extrusions (limited to flat surfaces, excluding curved surfaces) to find a suitable reference plane.
+This algorithm is shown in Algorithm~\ref{alg:findrefplane}.